szgody/ddnss.sh/README.md

   </a>
 </p>

-- A dynamic DNS via DNSPod client written purely in shell (Unix shell) language.
+- A dynamic DNS client, written purely in Unix shell language.
-- Bourne Again Shell, Dropbear SSH, Bourne Shell and POSIX compatible.
+- Bourne Again Shell, Dropbear SSH, Bourne Shell (POSIX compatible).
+- Extendable via DNS API and easy to maintain.
 - Simple and very easy to use.

 ## Supported DDNS Services